CalvinVHarvey/frontier/README.md

 -----Instructions-----

 Put a sign on the ship that you built with the allowe blocks click on the ship types to see the allowed blocks and settings used for the movecraft ships

-The should look like this
+The sign should look like this

 -----Sign-----